 UMHB students receive personal attention from their professors because class sizes are kept small.
 Music courses and studio classes are taught by experienced faculty members who are committed teachers and musicians; no teaching assistants will be leading your classes!

-Music education students have opportunities to get hands-on experience working with young music students through UMHB’s Conservatory of Music.
-The Conservatory program provides individual music lessons as well as instrumental ensembles and choral groups for more than 400 children and teens from Temple, Belton, and other surrounding communities.
+Music education students have opportunities to get hands-on experience working with young music students through UMHB’s Arts Academy.
+The Arts Academy program provides individual music lessons as well as instrumental ensembles and choral groups for more than 400 children and teens from Temple, Belton, and other surrounding communities.